What’s Missing from CFPB’s Awesome New Source Code Policy

 Procure, Publish, Participate

 It’s the realization that when you use open-source software, you’re not a customer.
 You’re a member of a community.
 You’re invited to a pot-luck dinner.
 There’s not the same sense of entitlement you have with proprietary software.
 It’s not that they owe you a given feature.
 There’s no financial transaction there.
-It’s that that feature hasn’t been developed yet, but can be, the same way every other feature has evolved, through community contributions.
+It’s that the feature hasn’t been developed yet, but can be, the same way every other feature has evolved, through community contributions.
 There’s an entirely different philosophy driving the relationship.

 For open source in government to work, it’s got to move beyond procuring community contributed open-source projects on the one hand, and releasing open-source code developed in house distinctly on the other.
 It’s about feeling a sense of belonging.
 It’s about the agency taking on a sense of ownership in the broader project.
 It’s about participation.
 4